9 Places to Experience Fall in Dubuque

 Eagle Point Park

 This 164 acre park overlooks the Mississippi River into Wisconsin and Illinois and is a perfect stop for leaf watching.
-Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder to be installed this fall.
+Viewfinders are available to get an even closer look with a color-blind adapted, ADA viewfinder installed in 2020.
 Entry into the park is $1 per car and $5 per bus.
 Bikes and pedestrians are free.

 Julien Dubuque Monument at the Mines of Spain

 This monument was built for the founder of Dubuque and sits atop a bluff in the Mines of Spain State Park.
-The views here are second to none and with it’s accessible access from the road, this spot is a must see for fall colors.
+The views here are second to none and with its accessible access from the road, this spot is a must-see for fall colors.
+Did we mention it's also pet-friendly?

 Dubuque Farmers’ Market

 Iowa’s longest-running Farmers’ Market runs Saturdays through October from 7am to noon and is filled to the brim with local farm stands, artisans, tasty treats, and more.
-Masks are required.
+This market is pet friendly with a requirement that leashes are no longer than 3 feet and pets are to be kept by their owner's sides at all times.

 Local Breweries & Wineries